Lights, Camera, Opportunity - Film & Television in Louisiana

 Louisiana’s infrastructure has grown as a result of demand from film and television producers.
 The state now boasts world-class, state-of-the-art facilities, including multi-million dollar stages and production houses.

 Celtic Media Centre in Baton Rouge is the largest design-built studio in the U.S., handling such productions as Fantastic Four, Twilight: Breaking Dawn and Oblivion.
-Second Line Studios in the heart of New Orleans is the first, independent LEED-certified film studio in the U.S.
+Second Line Studios in the heart of New Orleans is the first, independent LEED-certified film studio in the U.S. Additionally, Starlight Studios announced in January 2019 it would bring new purpose-built sound stages on their campus in New Orleans.

 Other soundstage and post production facilities include: